 After the recovery process is finished, your video will be prepared to save.
 So, review the video to check and save it at your ideal location.

 As stated in the video problems segment, you might come across video without an audio issue in Windows 10.
 Among many other viable options to repair the video problem, you can use Wondershare Repairit software for the desktop to fix it.
-It can repair various video file formats, including MP4, 3GP, MKV, AVI, and many others.
+It can repair over 15 video file formats, including MP4, 3GP, MKV, AVI, and many others.

 It's able to repair videos in a larger size and more video formats than the Online version as mentioned above.
-If your videos upper than 200MB, then download the desktop version by the following button to repair your corrupted videos.
+If your videos upper than 3GB, then download the desktop version by the following button to repair your corrupted videos.

 To get started, download the Wondershare Video Repair application and install it on Windows 10.
 Click on the application to begin the process and follow the steps mentioned below.